Sima Yi's Liaodong campaign: The campaign

 On 29 September, the famished Xiangping fell to the Wei army.
 Gongsun Yuan and his son Gongsun Xiu (公孫脩), leading a few hundred horsemen, broke out of the encirclement and fled to the southeast.
-The main Wei army gave pursuit and killed both father and son on the Liang River (梁水; present-day Taizi River).
+The main Wei army gave pursuit and killed both of them on the Liang River (梁水; present-day Taizi River).
 Gongsun Yuan's head was cut off and sent to Luoyang for public display.
-A separate fleet, led by future Grand Administrators Liu Xin (劉昕) and Xianyu Si (鮮于嗣), had been sent to attack the Korean commanderies of Lelang and Daifang by sea, and in time, all of Gongsun Yuan's state of Liaodong was subjugated.
+A separate fleet, led by future Grand Administrators Liu Xin (劉昕) and Xianyu Si (鮮于嗣), had been sent to attack the commanderies of Lelang and Daifang on the Korean peninsula by sea, and in time, all of Gongsun Yuan's state of Liaodong was subjugated.

 Aftermath

 Entering the city, Sima Yi assembled all of those who had served in Gongsun Yuan's military and government under two banners.
 Everyone who had held office in Gongsun Yuan's rebel regime, 1,000 to 2,000 in number, were executed in a systematic purge.
 In addition, 7,000 people of age 14 and above who had served in Liaodong's army were put to death, their corpses heaped up to form a great mound meant to terrorise those who survived.
 After the massacre, he pardoned the survivors, posthumously rehabilitated Lun Zhi (倫直) and Jia Fan (賈範) — two of Gongsun Yuan's subordinates who opposed going to war with Wei — and freed the overthrown Gongsun Gong from jail.
 Finally, he dismissed the soldiers over 59 years of age from the Wei army on grounds of compassion, numbering over a thousand men, and marched back with the army.

 As it was winter, many soldiers were suffering from the cold and wanted extra clothing to keep themselves warm.
 When someone pointed out that they had a surplus of ru (襦) and suggested giving them out to the soldiers, Sima Yi refused and said that the rus were the property of the Wei government and should not be distributed without permission.